cry4pt/Webfishing/README.md

-# FinapseX Mod for Webfishing
+# FinapseX Script For Webfishing

 A comprehensive gameplay enhancement mod for Webfishing featuring unlockables, cheats, and quality-of-life improvements.